Block cuts nearly half its workforce as Dorsey credits AI, but the real reasons predate the hype

 On top of that, growing complexity from credit, banking, and buy-now-pay-later businesses added to the bloat, Dorsey says.
 Block is now targeting gross profit of over two million dollars per employee, four times the pre-Covid efficiency level, which had stagnated at around $500,000 from 2019 to 2024.

-Between the Covid overhiring, years of duplicate structures, and a headcount cap that predates any AI push, these cuts clearly have roots that go well beyond new AI tools.
-Attributing a 4,000-person layoff mainly to AI doesn't quite add up, particularly when the announcement is framed as an effort to be open and transparent.
-At a time when deliberate AI hype fuels widespread uncertainty about job security, leading with "AI made us do it" instead of "we overhired" feels reckless.
-The media reaction would have looked very different if Dorsey had started with the latter.
+Between Covid overhiring, years of duplicate structures, and a headcount cap that was already in place before any AI push, these cuts have roots that go well beyond new tools.
+Pinning a 4,000-person layoff mostly on AI just doesn't hold up, especially when the whole thing is framed as an exercise in openness and transparency.
+At a point where AI hype is already stoking real anxiety about job security, leading with "AI made us do it" rather than "we overhired" seems careless.
+Had Dorsey opened with the latter, the media response would have played out very differently.

 AI News Without the Hype – Curated by Humans